fwip/mtg_pronouns/reworded_cards.md

 Flying

 When Yosei, the Morning Star is put into a graveyard from the battlefield, target player skips their next untap step.
-Tap up to five target permanents they controls.
+Tap up to five target permanents that player controls.

 **5 / 5**